 Note: Your HAAS mill must have the 4th axis option to run full-fourth and must be configured as brush or brushless to be compatible with your indexer.
-Brush axis uses one cable adn one connection at the 4th axis port on the control.
-Brushless uses two cables and two connectors at the 4th axis port.
+Brush configuration uses one cable and one connection at the A-axis port on the control.
+Brushless uses two cables and two connectors at the A-axis port.

-5. Route the cable over the back of the mill sheetmetal and install the cable clamp.
+4. Route the cable over the back of the mill sheetmetal and install the cable clamp.
 The bottom plate of the clamp assembly must be removed and discarded before installing the clamp to the mill.
 Assemble the clamp to the mill as shown.

-- 6. If adding an indexer to a Haas mill the settings must be set for the specific table.
-Refer to the instructions in the mill manual or call the Haas service department. - 7.
-Semi-Fourth Axis: Secure the servo control in servo pendant bracket (Haas part number SCPB) as seen at the end of the introduction section.
-Do not cover any surface of the control as it will quickly overheat.
-Do not place the unit on top of other hot electronic controls. - 8.
+- 5. If adding an indexer to a Haas mill the settings must be set for the specific table.
+Refer to the instructions in the mill manual or call the Haas service department. - 6.
+Semi-Fourth Axis: Secure the servo control in servo pendant bracket (Haas part number SCPB) as seen at the end of the introduction section. - 7.
 Connect the large black cable from the table to the controller.